FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 ## Product Vision

-SmartCon is an app aimed at simplifying conference choices, allowing its users to filter these by preference, ranking and availability.
-Additionally, SmartCon takes into account the users’ knowledge level to suggest relevant sessions in a specific conference.
+SmartCon not only simplifies conference choices by evaluating user's preferences, but also generates relevant session suggestions for a conference by assessing the knowledge level of the user on session topics.

 ---
 ## Elevator Pitch

 Have you ever wondered about the main reason why attendees go to conferences?
 From finding solutions to problems to engaging in unique experiences, there are probably a few different answers.
 However, one of the most important and relevant reasons is to learn.
 And, unfortunately, at large and popular conferences, it is not uncommon for attendees to feel overwhelmed and lost while trying to navigate through many parallel sessions.
-That is why our app will focus on users knowlege to suggest the sessions which are most relevant for the user.
-The user, after filtering the desired conference based on its interests and previous feedback, will need to answer a small quiz, created by the conference organization.
-That will allow the app to build the participant's knowledge profile and suggest the most relevant sessions of the conference.
+That is why Smartcon focuses on users knowledge to suggest the sessions which are most relevant for the user in a given conference.

 ---